 “We want students to experience some of the challenges associated with robotics, but avoid the rabbit hole of all the technical aspects,” said Dr. Maru Cabrera, an electrical engineer and roboticist who will be assisting instruction.
 “They will use some of the tools and get experience with actual robotics to solve problems in the real world,” she added.

-The UW MSTI already includes coursework related to sensors and circuits, programming, hardware/software integration, but the robotics track adds a new emphasis.
+The UW MSTI already includes coursework related to sensors and circuits, programming, hardware/software integration, and the robotics track adds an emphasis on hardware that moves and interacts within its environment.
 “The way that we’re trying to approach these courses isn’t about making the people masters in robot programming, but rather understanding how to make decisions for a system and how you can get it to do anything,” said Dr. Cabrera.

 “Robotics is interdisciplinary,” Cabrera continued.
 “The perks that GIX offers in the makerspace adjacent to the robotics lab are needed when you’re actually building a system.
 The robot isn’t just the camera and the computer, you need hardware and componentry that tie everything together.
 It’s a great opportunity for students to bridge the gaps.”

 The first iteration of the robotics track of the MSTI program will begin fall 2020.
 Applications will open in October for those looking to begin in fall 2021.
 Click here to learn more about the robotics track and MSTI program.